 Keep in mind that your prequalification rates might not be what you end up with — you’ll know your exact rate only after you fully apply.
 Think of it as a risk-free way of making a more informed decision.

-It’s tempting to think that EIR covers your total loan cost, but technically there are some other fees that don’t factor in.
+It’s tempting to think that effective interest rates cover your total loan cost, but technically there are some other fees that don’t factor in.
 These fees are circumstantial, so you won’t necessarily have to pay them.
 They include: